New snacks on sale now for a limited time! Use code NEW for 15% off.

 Gently, and without pulling the tubes completely apart, pull the two tubes away from each other to fully extend the applicator.

 The grip is the section between the two pieces of your applicator.
 Pinch the grip with two fingers, typically your thumb and middle finger.
-If this motion is painful or uncomfortable, consider using a tampon insertion aid like TINA.
+(Note: If this motion is painful or uncomfortable, might we suggest using a tampon insertion aid like TINA?)

 How to put in a tampon without an applicator